Background note about texts Early Church Texts Homepage

 Some university and academic libraries may give access to these important resources.

-Look our for CLCLT (CETEDOC Library of Christian Latin Texts) which again may be available at some academic libraries e.g. (just for information - you won't be able to log in) here and here.
+Look out for CLCLT (CETEDOC Library of Christian Latin Texts) which again may be available at some academic libraries e.g. (just for information - you won't be able to log in) here.

 Another important site to visit is Sources Chrétiennes.